cm-int/provisioning-databases-on-sql-server/README.md

 # provisioning-databases-on-sql-server
-Labs and setup scripts of the Provisioning databases on SQL Server online course.
+Labs and setup scripts for the Provisioning databases on SQL Server online course.